 If you’re looking for cute songs instead of more emotionally intense ones, this Taylor Swift song is a good choice.
 It’s actually about someone Taylor Swift liked but never dated, but it’s a great song for people in relationships, too.

-This song is also a great one to play if you’re looking for something you can strum and sing.
+This song is also a great one to play if you’re looking for something to strum and sing.
 It mostly uses chords that guitarists learn early on.
-This video (below left) will show you the lyrics and chords, so you can play along if you’d like.
 You’ll see that you only need C, G, Am, F, A, Bm, and D.

 2. “(You Make Me Feel Like A) Natural Woman” by Aretha Franklin (1967)